fedosejev/react.tips/data/react-interview-questions/content.md

 The goal of this test is to see your current skills in action, get a sense of what you know about different aspects of software development and create a context for our next interview stage where we'll discuss your solution and I'll ask you any follow up questions that I might have.

-## Step 3: Let's discuss how you solved a problem
+## Stage 3: Let's discuss how you solved a problem

 I'll review your solution for the coding test and prepare follow-up questions.
 We might talk about why have you chosen one solution over the other, how do you think about system design and architecture, how different data-structures affect performance and how do you choose the right one.